noelwelsh/generator-diversity/paper/formalism.md

 The function under test is an arbitrary function $f: A \rightarrow B$.
 Our only requirement is that $f$ is a pure function; in other words, it is deterministic.
 (If this is not the case the whole testing enterprise is pointless.)

-We have a generator $g: Random \rightarrow A$, where $Random$ is some source of randomness.
+A generator is a function $g: Random \rightarrow A$, where $Random$ is some source of randomness.
 Our generators follow the structure in "Parsing Randomness".

 Finally we have some post-condition $post: B \rightarrow Bool$, that determines if $f$'s output is acceptable.

-Generators define a directed graph, or more correctly a tree, of possible program executions.
+Generators define a directed graph, or more specifically a tree, of possible program executions.
 Vertices in the graph are calls to `Select`, and edges are the deterministic execution that occurs between one call to `Select` and another.
 This allows us to formulate the data generation problem as one of graph search.
+Generating data involves following edges through the graph until they terminate at a node with no further edges: a **sink**.
+How we choose between available edges is where things get interesting.
+In the next section we discuss algorithms for graph search.

 *This needs more exposition*